 How do I get an emergency appointment?

 Emergency appointments can only be offered on the day or appointments can be booked for the following day.
-We do not book further in advance than this otherwise it would not be classed as an emergency appointment.

 Not registered with a general dental practice